Camille Solon: United Kingdom

+United States

+By 1913 when his father died, Camille Solon had brothers working in the United States.

-In 1914 Solon immigrated to California and joined his brother Albert Solon, who was the pottery director at Arequipa Sanatorium in Fairfax, California.
-Arequipa was a ceramic therapy program for patients recovering from tuberculosis.
+In 1914 Camille emigrated to California and joined his younger brother Albert, who was the pottery director at Arequipa Sanatorium near Fairfax.
+The sanatorium offered a ceramic therapy program for patients recovering from tuberculosis.
 Albert Solon later founded Solon and Schemmel Tile Company and Camille Solon likely worked at his brother's company early on.

 Albert's company, now known as Stonelight Tile, is one of only three major California tile manufacturers from the 1920s to have survived to the present.

 From 1925-1940 Solon was a designer and art director for William Randolph Hearst at San Simeon.
-Solon designed the blue-and-gold Venetian glass tile mosaics used in the indoor Roman Pool at Hearst Castle.
-The mosaics that cover the walls, ceiling, and pool are made up of one-inch square smalti glass and fused gold tiles.
-The inspiration for the designs came from the 5th Century Mausoleum of Galla Placidia.
+Solon designed the glass tile mosaics, used in the indoor Roman Pool at Hearst Castle.
+The mosaics that cover the walls, ceiling, and pool are made up of one-inch square smalti tiles (glass and fused gold).
+The inspiration for the designs came from the 5th Century Mausoleum of Galla Placidia where the mosaics are likewise made from glass tesserae.

 Solon also designed and painted the murals in the Gothic Suite of Casa Grande's private 3rd floor.

 In the 1940s, he worked with Julia Morgan to design murals and decorative details for the Chapel of the Chimes crematorium in Oakland.
 He also designed, “The Creation,” an interior mural in the Temple of Religion and Tower of Peace building at the 1939 Golden Gate International Exposition in San Francisco.

 Personal life

-The Arnoux family had been well established in the European pottery and ceramic industry for over 300 years, dating back to Toulouse in the late seventeenth century.
-Many of Solon's siblings also became respected artisans in their own right.

 In 1920, Solon married Sylvia Wallace, a fellow British immigrant.
+Prior to moving to California and marrying Solon, she had taught at Draycott in the Moors, where she appears on the 1911 census.

 As he aged, Solon suffered from failing eyesight and used a beloved German Shepherd guide dog to aid him.
 Solon died in Marin County on 8 January 1960 and was buried at Mount Olivet Catholic Cemetery in San Rafael.

+Legacy

+A couple of his landscapes are held by the Potteries Museum & Art Gallery in Stoke-on-Trent.
+California Polytechnic State University has sketches including Welsh and English landscapes as well as Californian ones.